NativeScript/docs-v7/docs/ui/layouts/layouts.md

 Layout completes in two passes&mdash;a measure pass and a layout pass.
 To this end, each `View` provides a `measure` and `layout` methods.
 Additionally, each layout container provides its own `onMeasure` and `onLayout` to achieve its own specific layout.

+> Looking for a fun and easy way to learn about NativeScript layout containers?
+Try the interactive tutorials available at [nslayouts.com](https://www.nslayouts.com/)!

 ## Measure Pass

 During the measure pass, each `View` is measured to retrieve its desired size.
 The measure pass evaluates the following properties: